ni/nimi-python/docs/nidcpower/class.rst

     .. py:method:: abort()

-            Transitions the NI-DCPower session from the Running state to the Uncommitted state.
+            Transitions the specified channel(s) from the Running state to the Uncommitted state.
 If a sequence is running, it is stopped.
 Any configuration methods called after this method are not applied until the :py:meth:`nidcpower.Session.initiate` method is called.
 If power output is enabled